-Croatia: Electricity market trends, wholesale and retail 2014 report3.
-September 2015. / SEE Energy News
+Croatia: Electricity market trends, wholesale and retail 2014 report, SEE Energy News

 There has been a further decline in energy consumption in 2014th, partly due to an increase in efficiency of energy use and application of energy-saving measure, but mainly due to the economic downturn and falling purchasing power of the population, according to a Report on the work of the Croatian Energy Regulatory Agency (CERA) for 2014th.